 Online Doctorate in Nursing Education

-Laurie Jowers Ware, PhD, RN - Associate Dean
+Laurie Jowers Ware, PhD, RN, CNL - Associate Dean

 The program will be offered 100 percent online and will include a total of 60 semester hours.
 A mandatory three-day, on-site orientation seminar will introduce learners to key components of the doctoral program.
 Through structured activities and facilitator-guided dialogue, learners will gain an understanding of the doctoral program goals, structure, and culture.
 Students will develop strategies for successfully engaging in doctoral learning and building an effective doctoral community.
 Classroom instruction will be delivered primarily through asynchronous and synchronous communication.
 Communication between the professor and students will be promoted within the university’s course management system.